The club members actively participate in a number of internal and external competitions throughout the year.

 Club Competition for prints and digital images

-Members are encouraged to submit images fitting the following categories, the set subjects are 'Pattern', 'Action' and 'Autumn'.
+Members are encouraged to submit images fitting the following categories, the set subjects for the first part of season 64 are 'Close Up' and 'Reflection'.
 These will also be published in the programme.

 set subject DPIs